atom/atom/docs/upgrading/upgrading-your-package.md

 ### Deprecation Cop

 Run an atom window in dev mode (`atom -d`) with your package loaded, and open Deprecation Cop (search for `deprecation` in the command palette).
-Deprecated methods will be appear in Deprecation Cop only after they have been called.
+Deprecated methods will appear in Deprecation Cop only *after* they have been called.

 ![dep-cop](https://cloud.githubusercontent.com/assets/69169/5637914/6e702fa2-95b5-11e4-92cc-a236ddacee21.png)